PierreGrognet/ChIPseq_Workshop/LibPrep.md

 17. Incubate 5 min at RT

 18. Quickly spin in a mini centrifuge / normal centrifuge
-19. 1Place tubes on magnetic particle separator.
+19. Place tubes on magnetic particle separator.
 20. After 5 minutes (or when the solution is clear) discard the supernatant

-21. Keep tubes on magnet and add 200µL freshly prepared 80% EtOH to the beads (8mL EtOH + 2mL H2O)
+21. Keep tubes on magnet and add 200µL freshly prepared 80% EtOH to the beads
 22. Incubate 1 min at RT while the tubes are still on the magnetic rack
 23. Discard supernatant.
 Do not disturb the beads